 Thomas Raffles Collection

-The collection of Thomas Raffles (1788–1863), eminent Congregationalist and autograph collector, is particularly relevant to Nonconformist history, but has wider significance for a range of nineteenth-century studies.
+The collection of Thomas Raffles (1788–1863), eminent Congregationalist and autograph collector, is particularly relevant to Nonconformist history, but has wider significance for a range of 19th-century studies.

 There are also several manuscripts collected by Raffles, including: